alanlivio/bash-helpers/README.md

 ## Install

-The bash-helpers has two requirements: a `bash shell` and `git` .
-Particulary on windows, they can be installed using [GitForWindows](https://gitforwindows.org/).
+The bash-helpers has two requirements: a `bash shell` and `git`.
+Particulary on windows, they can be installed using [GitForWindows](https://gitforwindows.org/) (you may install it using [install-gitforwindows-and-wt.ps1](./lib/win/install-gitforwindows-and-wt.ps1) script).

 on ubuntu/macOS/GitForWindows `bash shell` with git, run:
 ```bash